ThandolwethuMangesana/THAMAN25493_FTO2506_GroupA_Thandolwethu-Mangesana_SDF01/README.md

 - 💡 I'm currently learning **GitHub and version control** before diving into coding.
 - 🎓 Soon, I'll be exploring **HTML, CSS, and JavaScript**!
 - 🤖 I love problem-solving and working on creative projects.
+- 👨‍💻 Learning by building projects and growing daily in software development.
 - 🔥 Looking forward to building my first real-world application.

 ---